martinpihrt/OSPy/ospy/docs/Clean_installation.md

 Depending on the options selected, the install process may take a few minutes to complete.
 A dialog box will appear when OSPy is installed.
 Tap the Enter key to reboot the Pi.
-After the Pi has rebooted OSPy will be up and running, ready to be connected to your irrigation / sprinkler system and programmed with your irrigation schedules.
+After the Pi has rebooted OSPy will be up and running, ready to be connected to your OSPy sprinkler system and programmed with your irrigation schedules.
 See Opening the OSPy web interface to get started.

 OLDER MANUAL INSTALLATION: